What could U.N. sleuths unearth at Iran's Parchin base?

 The IAEA also uses a network of member states' laboratories to help it study samples taken during its inspections globally.

-In order to strengthen its capabilities, it is now modernizing Seibersdorf, housed in an anonymous-looking complex of white, low buildings.
+In order to strengthen its capabilities, it is now modernising Seibersdorf, housed in an anonymous-looking complex of white, low buildings.

 Hundreds of samples from nuclear reactors and fuel plants are pored over every year by experts dressed in white coats and protective gear in the present 1970s-era building.
 The vast majority of tests turn up nothing suspicious.